Ulmus minor 'Virgata': Description

 Pepin described the tree as vigorous, with short, slender, erect branches bestowing a fastigiate form.
 The oval pointed dark green leaves turn pale yellow in autumn and are retained late.
 Pepin likened the tree to cypress, Lombardy poplar and fastigiate oak.

 Pests and diseases

 Though susceptible to Dutch Elm Disease, field elms produce suckers and usually survive in this form in their area of origin.

 Cultivation

 In addition to the original cultivation by Cochet's of Grisy-Suisnes, Pepin himself, who described and admired the tree, planted lines of it from 1858 and recommended it for avenues.
 He propagated it by base-grafting.

 No specimens are known to survive.
-In 2022 Brighton and Hove City Council listed an old twiggy elm (felled 2024) in Surrenden Road, Brighton, with up-sweeeping branches, by this name, without provenance information, though 'Virgata' is not known to have been introduced to the UK and though no herbarium specimens are known.
+In 2022 Brighton and Hove City Council listed an old twiggy elm (felled 2024) in Surrenden Road, Brighton, with up-sweeping branches, by this name, without provenance information, though 'Virgata' is not known to have been introduced to the UK and though no herbarium specimens are known.
 Its seed central in the samara, and its short petioles, suggest that the Brighton tree was a form of Ulmus × hollandica.